If you've landed on our website, you are most likely considering a divorce, or at least a separation.

 - Documentation of money or property received by inheritance or gift

-- Personal and/or business tax returns
+- Personal tax returns and business tax returns

 - W-2s or 1099s